Myth: The value that is assessed by the appraiser must be equivalent to the market value.

 Myth: A property inspection serves the same purpose as an appraisal.

-Reality: A home inspection has a completely different purpose than an appraisal.
 The reason behind an appraisal report is to arrive at an opinion of market value during the appraisal process and the production of the appraisal.
-House inspectors will write a report that will determine the condition of the home and its major components and possible damage.